cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

-By moving the Zip implementation to Java in JDK 9 we started a series of optimizations that have continued, and zooming in on the speed of `getEntry` we're now looking at a 6x speedup on hits and 12x speedup on misses in JDK 15 compared to JDK 8.
+By moving the Zip implementation to Java in JDK 9 we started a series of optimizations that have continued, and zooming in on the speed of `getEntry` we're now looking at a 7x speedup on hits and 12x speedup on misses in JDK 15 compared to JDK 8.

 <img src="/images/2020/zip_8_to_15.png" alt="From 124ns/op to 20ns/op on misses">

 On the Spring PetClinic application, these improvements have improved startup time by a few hundred milliseconds.
+Hopefully someone will appreciate that. :-)

 Big thanks to [@eirbjo](https://twitter.com/eirbjo) for a great collaboration!